kszporer/awesome-react-boilerplate/README.md

 - Husky to configure precommit hooks
 - Accessibility issues checking with react-axe

-## How to build you project based on this one?
+## How to build your project based on this one?

 1. Start by cloning this repository